-On Windows 11, the default display orientation is the landscape (horizontal) mode since it allows us to better use the space left to right, but depending on the content, sometimes it makes more sense to change the orientation to portrait (vertical) mode on the computer.
+On Windows 11, the default screen orientation is the landscape (horizontal or 180 degrees) mode since it allows us to better utilize the space from left to right.
+However, depending on the content, sometimes it makes more sense to change the orientation to portrait (vertical or 90 degrees) mode on the computer.

 Whatever the reason it might be, Windows 11 has a setting to change the display orientation from landscape to portrait.

-In this guide, you will learn the steps to change the screen orientation on Windows 11.
+This guide will teach you the steps to change the screen orientation on Windows 11.

-To change the display orientation on Windows 11, use these steps:
+To change the screen orientation on Windows 11 the easiest way, use these steps:

 Click on System.

 Under the “Scale & layout” section, use the “Display orientation” setting to change the orientation to “Landscape” (180 degrees), “Portrait” (90 degrees), “Landscape (flipped),” or “Portrait (flipped).”Quick note: For more specific clarification, the “Landscape” orientation rotates the screen 180 degrees while “Portrait” rotates the screen 90 degrees.
 The “flipped” options change the orientation from vertically to horizontally (or horizontally to vertically) but also flip the view.